Alejoboga20/kindle-to-notion/README.md

 Notion
 ```

-1. Export your Kindle highlights/notes as a PDF.
+1. Export your Kindle highlights/notes as a PDF (Kindle's "Notebook" export).
-2. Drop the PDF into `input/`.
+2. Drop one or more PDFs into `input/`.
-3. Run the local script to parse it and generate a Markdown file in `output/`.
+3. Run the local script — each PDF is parsed independently and turned into a Markdown file in `output/`, highlights grouped by chapter.
 4. Copy/paste the Markdown into Notion.

 This is intentionally low-tech for now.
 Future iterations may parse Kindle's `My Clippings.txt` directly, write to Notion via its API, or both.